ioanmeri/js-concepts/04-Promises.md

 })
 ```

-With Promises the code is lot cleaner to write than with using callbacks.
+With Promises the code is a lot cleaner to write than with using callbacks.
 Because when you start nesting callbacks you get the callback hell (= code gets intended further and further)!

 ## Promise All